ebonet-zz/ebonet.github.io/_posts/2016-03-5-customizing-android-studio-setter-generator.md

 ---
 layout: post
 title:  "Customizing Android Studio Setter Generator to create Chainable Setters"
-category: android
+category: quicktips
+tags:
+  - Android
+  - Tools
 ---

 <!-- more -->

 I like chainable methods.
 I really do.
 Just look at the builder pattern, how sexy is that.

 For me, no methods should return void.
 Void is useless.
 You can do nothing with void.
 Instead, why not make the function return the object instead of void.
 This way, instead of:

 ```java